Vedabahu/CppInstaller/README.md

 You have 2 options.
 You can choose `gcc with clang` or `only gcc`.
 If you don't know what you are doing, choose `only gcc`.

+- Open Powershell.
+(Not cmd or command prompt)
 - `irm https://raw.githubusercontent.com/Vedabahu/CppInstaller/main/src/run.ps1 | iex`

+### Warning

+For those who know what they are doing, by not installing the LLVM part, you will not get the applications like:

+- clangd
+- clang-format etc.